warning Coming soon – PHH Mortgage is changing its name! right arrow

 Payment of Hazard Insurance Policies

-The Seller shall pay prior to the transfer date, all hazard insurance premiums due within 45 days from the closing/settlement date, provided that the Seller has received bills for such insurance premiums prior to the transfer date.
-The Seller shall immediately deliver to PHH all bills and correspondence related to the Loan and received by it subsequent to the transfer date.
+The Clientshall pay prior to the transfer date, all hazard insurance premiums due within 45 days from the closing/settlement date, provided that the Client has received bills for such insurance premiums prior to the transfer date.
+The Client shall immediately deliver to PHH all bills and correspondence related to the Loan and received by it subsequent to the transfer date.

 Property Taxes

-The Seller, or its tax service provider, shall immediately forward to PHH all tax bills received by the Seller after such date.
+The Client, or its tax service provider, shall immediately forward to PHH all tax bills received by the Client after such date.

 Collateral package must include: